sozialhelden/accessibility-cloud/docs/importing-data.md

 - `type`: Type of the stream unit, as String, for instance `"DebugLog"` (all unit types are explained below).
 - `comment` (optional): Shown in the import results.
 This is useful for explaining others how your stream chain works.
 Shown in the results on import.
 - `parameters` (optional): Allows to supply parameters to the unit that specify how it is supposed to work.
+- `skip` (optional): Connect output of the previous unit to the following unit of this stream unit, skipping this unit.
+Helpful for debugging or drafting stream chains.

 Currently, we support the following stream processing units: